fluffybird2323/n-bit-sklansky-adder-code-generator-notebook/README.md

 <br>

-Note:it is not complete any is full of errors
+Note:it is not complete and is full of errors